Search Filters

 Add a Search Filter

-There are two ways to add a filter to a search.
+There are two ways to apply a filter to a search.
 You can:

 Select from Existing Filters (“My Filters”)